Vertical Integration, Its Pros and Cons with Examples

 Five Reasons Companies Go Vertical

 Vertical integration is when a company controls more than one stage of the supply chain.
 That's the process businesses use to turn raw material into a product and get it to the consumer.
-There are four phases of the supply chain: commodities, manufacturing, distribution, and retail.
-A company vertically integrates when it controls two or more of these stages.

 There are two types of vertical integration.
 Forward integration is when a company at the beginning of the supply chain controls stages farther along.
 Examples include iron mining companies that own "downstream" activities such as steel factories.
 Backward integration is when a business at the end of the supply chain takes on activities "upstream."
 An example is when a movie distributor, such as Netflix, also manufactures content.